 6.44.1 Applicability to language

-The vulnerabilityy as described in ISO/IEC TR 24772-1:2019 exists in Python.
-Python is inherently polymorphic, in the sense that any operation will attempt to apply itself to any object and raise an exception if it cannot apply the operation to a given object.
+The vulnerabilities as described in ISO/IEC TR 24772-1:2019 exists in Python in principle, although the mechanisms differ from the ones described in ISO/IEC TR 24772-1:2019.

+Python is inherently polymorphic, in the sense that any called operation will attempt to apply itself to the given object and raise an exception if it cannot apply the operation. .
+See clause 5.1.4 for more details.
+For the vulnerability of unhandled exceptions in the case no operation or method of the respective name is found in the object or class instance, see clause 6.36 Ignored error status and unhandled exceptions [OYB].

-While there are no casting operators in Python, prefixing method calls can achieve similar effects for these calls and cause respective vulnerabilities.
+While Python has no casting operators as described in ISO/IEC TR 24772-1:2019, prefixing method calls with class names can achieve similar effects for these calls and cause respective vulnerabilities:

+Prefixing a call with the name of a specific class forces the binding of the method name to be taken from this class.
+There is, however, no check performed whether the named class is an ancestor class of the class of the self object, and thus safe to use (“upcast”).
+Any class is accepted, turning the feature into an unsafe cast in the terminology of ISO/IEC 24772-1.
+Subsequent failures occur in Python only when the class of self does not have members named by the implementation of the chosen method, or, if it does, malfunctions arise when the user semantics of these members are different in the two classes, e.g., a member count in two unrelated classes may stand for the count of very different entities, a method engage may engage an engine or engage a loving couple, depending on the class involved.Since parameters play no role in method resolution, they do not help in avoiding unintended matches.

 “super()” as a prefix to a call ignores local definitions and, instead, picks the binding from the next class in the applicable MRO (often a parent class as in most OO-languages, but occasionally a sibling of the parent class, as shown in the example in clause 5.1.4).
 As such, it is reasonably safe, since the classes are ancestors of the class of the object, albeit possibly not yielding the expected binding.
 The vulnerabilities of upcasts, as described in ISO/IEC TR 24772-1:2019, apply in any case.

 The super() function returns a temporary proxy object of the superclass so that its name does not need to be used in the child class.
 The first example below shows how to explicitly call the __init__ method in the Foo superclass by using both the superclass name and the super() function.
 Notice that the self-object reference parameter is required when using the Foo superclass name.
 The second example below shows the same super() function being used even though the superclass name has changed from Foo to Foo1.